 I get out of bed at the same time every day, and… I get out of bed!
 I don’t hit the snooze alarm or lounge around an extra ten minutes.
 (Weekends are a different story though.)

 I drink a little water while getting dressed, and I head out the door for a twenty to thirty minute walk.
-Donner the devil dog always walks with me.
+Chiqui Ricky, the Shih Tzu who thinks he’s a Doberman always walks with me.

 The purpose of this walk is not for cardio, fat burning, or any kind of health reasons.
 This is my “start-of-the-day, clear my head” walk.
-I take a fairly leisurely walk to be alone with my thoughts.
+I walk at a leisurely pace to be alone with my thoughts.

 But most of the time I just walk and let my mind wander.